 What are your priorities?
 If you’re about to say everything, it’s time to re-evaluate!

-To do this, write down all of the different areas of your life.
+To do this, write down all of the different areas of your life that are truly important to you.
+The things that contribute to your overall happiness.
 These areas could be things like work, family, friends, volunteering, “me” time.
 Then identify the areas that need improvement.
 These become your priorities.

 Then order them from most important to least important.
 Underneath each priority, write down the activities that are associated with it.